sbrockma/std-format/README.md

 std-format is a string formatting of curly braces notation for TS/JS following standard format specifications.

 This is a hobby project of mine.
-It is not optimised, has many bugs, and probably a bit heavy for simple formatting tasks.

 This is early release.
-Hoping to fix bugs and add new features in future later.
+Probably has many bugs, hoping to fix them.

 ## Format Specification